2PlusGit/Portfolio/readme.md

 - for improving products after deploy, pay much attention for writing readable code

 ## why frontend?
-- I think the one of the best way to provide good experiment on service is to give good UI/UX
+- I think one of the best ways to provide good experiment on service is to give good UI/UX
 - possible many ways to achive above goal
 - Of couse, I love tech!👨‍💻